Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/README.md

 This lab required the foundational resources provisioned, as detailed [here.](../common/README.md)

 # 3. Provision an Azure Kubernetes Service cluster
+The Azure Kubernetes Cluster (AKS) will serve as the underlying infrastructure for Kafka.
+Details for provisioning are [here.](create-aks.md)

 # 4. Install Confluent Kafka on the AKS from #3